logical-mechanism/Seedelf-Wallet/seedelf-cli/README.md

 # Seedelf CLI

-Seedelf is a stealth wallet that hides the receiver and spender with Schnorr proofs.
+Seedelf is a stealth wallet that hides the receiver and spender.

+## Installation

 Installing on path